MartinLoeper/KVV_JAVA_API/README.md

 See also: <a href="https://github.com/MartinLoeper/KVV-PHP-unofficial-">KVV-PHP-unofficial-</a>.

 ##Example
-What you can do with this library in realtime:
+What is possible with this library in realtime:

 ![Android Tablet EFA](http://fs2.directupload.net/images/150816/trcezfvj.png)